-- 3 meals a day served in a common dining area
+- 3 meals a day

-- Housekeeping and maintenance services
+- Housekeeping and maintenance

-- Exercise and educational facilities
+- Exercise and education

 - Laundry and linen service

-- Social, recreational, and religious activities
+- Social and religious activities

 The Cost of Assisted Living